uio-carpentry/organisational/meetings/160120_organisers.md

 Ben mentionned recurring setup problems with attendees: several did not follow the setup instructions and did not install the necessary tools.
 However, we only discovered it on the second day when using git.
 We decided to check the availability of all the necessary tools (python, git, etc.) at the beginning of a Workshop to avoid wasting time on the second day.

-Lex also pointed an issue with the room booking system at the Science Library.
-It does not allow to book a room more than a month in advance which delays advertisement of Software Carpentry workshops and as a consequence the registration process.
+Lex also pointed the difficulties to book a room for two full days at the University: the booking system does not allow to book a room more than a month in advance which delays advertisement of Software Carpentry workshops and as a consequence the registration process.
 No specific action was taken to circumvent this problem.

 ###Software Carpentry Workshop in February###